KwokKwok/Silo/README_EN.md

 ## Environment Variables

 > [!NOTE]
 > This section is not of concern to regular users, only those who are deploying the project themselves may need to understand it.
+Environment variables configured may need to be restarted or re-deployed.
+Please verify whether it is effective.

 > [!NOTE]
 > As a reminder, this project is purely frontend-based, and the configured keys may be maliciously used, so please configure with caution.